mikeymonster/wildconsultingweb/README.md

 ## Copyright and License

-Website content copyright 2019 Wild Consulting Limited.
+Website code and content copyright 2019-2020 Wild Consulting Limited.

 Website framework uses the Start Bootstrap Small Business template.
 See details later in this file.